MattHolmes2909/Weather-App/README.md

 # Weather App

-This project creates a web page showing the weather for the next 5 days - including max/min temperatures, humidity and wind speed/direction.
+This project creates a web page showing the weather in all UK cities for the next 5 days - including max/min temperatures, humidity and wind speed/direction.

 ## Getting Started with Create React App